 Being a powerful feature, those with the intention to connect and network with peers choose to sign up for the premium subscription.

 Apart from that, the Linkedin Premium subscription also gives access to Linkedin Learning.

 Another powerful feature is Linkedin’s InMail.
-Compared to a regular message, an InMail shows up as a regular message from a connection.
+Compared to regular messages, InMail shows up as an inbox message from their connection.